 However, in the aftermath of the Boston bombing, Stella went too far.

-It probably wouldn't have been too big a deal if she just suggested that the event was a false flag or something like that.
+It's probably, it probably wouldn't have been too big a deal if she just suggested that the event was a false flag or something like that.

 People kind of absorb those things.

-And she has a history of saying dumb shit, so it would probably just be another example of that.
+And she has a history of saying dumb shit, so it probably would just be another example of that.

 The problem really seemed to be that she was accusing victims of faking injuries.